actionhero/actionhero/docs/core/initializers.md

 Initializers are the main way you expand your actionhero server.
 This is where you connect to databases, modify the global `api` object with new classes and helper methods, and set up your [middleware](/docs/core/middleware.html).

-Initializers run in 3 phases coenciding with the lifecytles of the application: `init`. `start`, and `stop`.
+Initializers run in 3 phases coinciding with the lifecycles of the application: `init`. `start`, and `stop`.
 All "init" steps happen before all "start" steps.
-Initializers can define both methods and priorities which will happen at each phase of the server's lifecycle:
+Initializers can define both methods and priorities which will happen at each phase of the server's lifecycle.

-System initilizers (like setting up redis and the cache) have prioirty levels in the 100 to 1000 level range.
-Application initilizers should run with a priority level of over 1000 to use methods created by the system.
+System initializers (like setting up redis and the cache) have priority levels in the 100 to 1000 level range.
+Application initializers should run with a priority level of over 1000 to use methods created by the system.

-In general, `initialize()` methods should create prototypes and new object, and `start()` should boot things or connect to external resources.
+In general, `initialize()` methods should create prototypes and new objects, and `start()` should boot things or connect to external resources.

 ## Format

 To use a custom initializer, create a `initializers` directory in your project.
-Ensure that the file name matches the export, IE:
+Export an object with at least one of `start`, `stop` or `initialize` and specify your priorities.

 {% highlight javascript %}
 module.exports = {